emad-elsaid/emad-elsaid.github.io/_posts/2020-09-2-download-RSS-offline.md

 Another piece of the puzzle is indexer like what `Mu` does for the emails.

-I was surprised that it was easy to just sit down and right the thing for myself, than searching for days for a solution.
+I was surprised that it was easy to just sit down and write the thing for myself, than searching for days for a solution.